QinghuiMeng-M/teams-toolkit/packages/vscode-extension/PRERELEASE.md

 - **Microsoft Entra Manifest**: Teams Toolkit has updated Microsoft Entra app manifest to apply MS Graph format for better integration with platform.

-- **Troubleshooting with GitHub Copilot Extension**: Teams Toolkit now improve the troubleshooting experience with GitHub Copilot extension by adding a "solve with @teamsapp" button, click this button will ask Teams Toolkit to open the output channel in the editor.
+- **Troubleshooting with GitHub Copilot Extension**: Teams Toolkit now improve the troubleshooting experience with GitHub Copilot extension by adding a "Resolve with @teamsapp" button, click this button will ask Teams Toolkit to open the output channel in the editor.
 Then the GitHub Copilot Chat will use the output log as a reference for troubleshooting requests.
 Consequently, @teamsapp can read the log and perform troubleshooting.

   <img width="412" alt="image" src="https://github.com/user-attachments/assets/60408b17-4cb2-4e80-805f-f554eae05661" />